Chief Marketing Officer of Ideamotive. Travel addict and remote work advocate.

 If you work in web and application development, you surely know GitHub.
 It is the most popular software hosting service with a huge open-source library.

-From a technological standpoint, Ruby on Rails accounts for the most of GitHub’s code.
-In August 2019, Rails 6.0 version of GitHub has been launched.
+From a technological standpoint, Ruby on Rails accounts for most of GitHub’s code.
+In August 2019, the Rails 6.0 version of GitHub has been launched.

-Couchsurfing is based on a wonderful idea of creating a global community of travelers who can host each other while traveling the world.
+Couchsurfing is based on the wonderful idea of creating a global community of travelers who can host each other while traveling the world.
 Thanks to the system of reviews and transparency, Couchsurfing proved itself to be usually a safe and really interesting way of finding accommodation.

 Nowadays, Couchsurfing is a global community of around 15 million users participating in regular events in 200,000 cities around the world.
 Apart from accommodation opportunities, the platform provides an enormous amount of knowledge about traveling.